HyperMixer: An MLP-based Low Cost Alternative to Transformers: Discussion

 In summary, in our study, HyperMixer is the best-performing MLP-based architecture, and shows comparable performance and behavior as self-attention at substantially lower cost.
-HyperMixer can thus be considered a more efficient alternative to Transformers.
-This marks a significant progress towards \green.
+HyperMixer can thus be considered a low cost alternative to Transformers.